Livia-Santos/viewloaderSandbox/userGuide.md

 </div>
 ```

+That's it!
+You can see a live version of this example here Link to a live example.

 #### Using scope

 Viewloader execution can be scoped to specific elements, allowing it to be used
-only in specific parts of the template.
+only in specific parts of the template or to be applied only to new DOM elements.

 You can pass in a  `boolean` flag as the third parameter to indicate
-if the scope gets included or not in the viewloader execution.
+if the scope gets included or not in the Viewloader execution.

 `viewloader.execute(views, scope, boolean)`

 ##### Including the scoped element
-* Create a viewloader component
+* Create a Viewloader component

 ``` JavaScript
 // change-border.js